Sabrinas Organizing

 7. ITEMS TO SELL FOR CASH TODAY

 You may even want to sell the item.
 If so, keep this in mind.
 Create a Plan B solution for the item.
-Say, you want to sell something on Craig's List; give it a deadline of 30 days.
-If you do not sell it within the 30-day period, you will donate it to your Plan B with no regret.
-Trying to sell something that no one ones can be difficult and can stop you from moving forward in your decluttering process.
+Say, you want to sell something on Craigslist; give it a deadline of 30 days.
+If you do not sell it within the 30 days, you will donate it to your Plan B with no regret.
+Trying to sell something that no one wants can be challenging and can hinder your progress in the decluttering process.

 Clearing the Clutter Strategies